Department Update on LDD Moths (Gypsy Moths)

-The County of Middlesex Forestry staff are aware of gypsy moth occurrences within the Skunks Misery Forest and continue to monitor the situation.
-Although the gypsy moth is an invasive species, it has evolved to a state of naturalization within Ontario which means that it cannot feasibly be eradicated and there will be population outbreaks.
-As the population dynamics of this invasive insect reach their peak, natural predators and pathogens (including fungi, wasps, and the NPV virus) are expected in turn to significantly affect and reduce gypsy moth population numbers.
+The County of Middlesex Forestry staff are aware of LDD Moth (Gypsy Moth) occurrences within the Skunks Misery Forest and continue to monitor the situation.
+Although the LDD Moth is an invasive species, it has evolved to a state of naturalization within Ontario which means that it cannot feasibly be eradicated and there will be population outbreaks.
+As the population dynamics of this invasive insect reach their peak, natural predators and pathogens (including fungi, wasps, and the NPV virus) are expected in turn to significantly affect and reduce LDD Moth population numbers.
 This cycle has been observed elsewhere in the County where populations peaked in 2019 and 2020 and are now dropping.

-There are a number of resources available online related to Gypsy Moths, including the Ontario Ministry of Natural Resources and Forestry's website and the links below.
+There are a number of resources available online related to LDD Moths, including the Ontario Ministry of Natural Resources and Forestry's website and the links below.

 The County of Middlesex Area Weed Inspector is also the Municipal Weed Inspector for all eight local municipalities in the County.
 Responding primarily to complaints, the Area Weed Inspector works with staff from local municipalities, the Ministry of Transportation, Hydro One, Railways and other agencies to bring weed concerns to their attention.